-Fall registration begins after March 1 and Spring registration begins after August 1; rates and descriptions are available on our website.
-For more information or to schedule field trips and tours, call (314) 615-8336 or email [email protected].
+Fall registration begins on March 1 and spring registration begins on August 1; rates and descriptions are available on our website.
+For more information or to schedule field trips and tours, call 314 615-8336 or email [email protected].

-Guided tours of historic areas are $4/person (minimum of 10 people) and are available on weekdays by appointment only.
-Call (314) 615-8336 or email [email protected] for more information.
+Guided tours of the individual historic areas are $4/person (minimum of 10 people), last one and a half hours and are available on weekdays by appointment only.
+Call 314 615-8336 or email [email protected].

-Faust Park hosts a variety of events including open houses, Parks Food Truck Fest, Summer Concert Series, Tea with Nancy and Olden Days of Summer that is perfect for kids!
+At Faust Park you can find a variety of special events that are perfect for the entire family including open houses, Parks Food Truck Fest, Summer Concert Series, Halloween hayrides and Olden Days for Kids!

 St. Louis County Parks offers fair and equal employment, conditions of employment, and promotional opportunities for all persons without discrimination based upon race, color, religion, sex, national origin, age, disability/handicap condition, sexual orientation, gender identity, marital status, veterans status, political affiliation, or other non-merit factors.